Bokurano: Light novel

-Bokurano was also adapted as a light novel series entitled Bokurano: Alternative (ぼくらの〜alternative〜, Bokura no Orutanatibu).
+Bokurano was adapted as a light novel series entitled Bokurano: Alternative (ぼくらの〜alternative〜, Bokura no Orutanatibu).
 Five volumes written by Renji Ōki with illustrations by Mohiro Kitoh were published by Shogakukan between May 2007 and June 2008.
-This series has an alternate storyline, depicting most of the original characters from the manga accompanied by a handful of new ones, with the same task of piloting Zearth to protect the world at the expense of their own lives.
+This series has a different storyline and includes new characters alongside those from the manga.

 Live-action series

 In May 2019, it was revealed that Hyde Park Entertainment is developing a live-action series adaptation of the manga.
 Charlie Craig to be showrunner and executive producer.
 Ashok Amritraj, will be executive producer, along with Rob Golenberg.
 Addison Mehr and Priya Amritraj will co-executive produce for Hyde Park.

 Reception

-Bokurano received the Excellence Award in the Manga Division at the 14th Japan Media Arts Festival in 2010.
-As of November 2009, the manga had over 1 million copies in circulation.
+Bokurano was awarded the Excellence Award in the Manga Division at the 14th Japan Media Arts Festival in 2010.
+By November 2009, the manga had over 1 million copies in circulation.